OpenFn/docs/docs/job-writing-guide.md

 What's the simplest explanation though?
 -->
 <details>
-<summary>Okay, how <i>does</i> Javascript work?</summary>
+<summary>Okay, how <i>does</i> JavaScript work?</summary>
-Javascript, like most languages, will evaluate synchronously, executing code line of code one at a time.
+JavaScript, like most languages, will evaluate synchronously, executing code line of code one at a time.

 Because each Operation is actually a factory function, it will execute instantly and return a function - but that function won't actually be executed yet.